rd-alliance/metadata-catalog-dev/INSTALLATION.md

 The Dulwich library for working with Git is quite sensitive, and will not stage any commits if a `gitignore` file (local or global) contains lines consisting solely of space characters.

+If you have problems with authenticating through a proxy, you may need to install the `pycurl` library as well.